biopython/biopython.github.io/wiki/Download.md

     install programs provided above.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).
 Note that until BioPython 1.49, Biopython used the older Numeric library.
-We have tested NumPy 1.0, 1.1 and 1.2 with Biopython.
-Note NumPy 1.2 requires at least Python 2.4.
+We have tested NumPy 1.0, 1.1, 1.2, and 1.3 with Biopython.
+Note NumPy 1.2 onwards requires at least Python 2.4.

 ### Optional Software